A sufficient condition for inviscid shear instability: Hurdle theorem and its application to alternating jets: Mathematical proofs

+In standard textbooks like \cite{Drazin_Reid1981} and in previous research, there has been no distinction made between pathological modes and regular modes.
+We shall show in Section 6.3 that when the first Class (ii) condition is satisfied and the reciprocal Rossby Mach number surpasses a hurdle, neutral solutions exist with some choices of $k$, and at least one of them must be a regular mode.
+Moreover, if the second Class (ii) condition holds, unstable modes must exist around the (non-pathological, least oscillatory) regular neutral mode (Section 6.4).

-Our strategy in Section 4 is similar to the two-step procedure in \cite{Howard1964} and \cite{Lin2003}: first prove the conditions that guarantee the existence of a neutral solution, and then establish the existence of unstable modes in its neighbourhood in parameter space.
-A regular mode must exist for these processes to take place, and guaranteeing this essentially corresponds to the second Class (ii) condition -- for the singular modes we cannot use the standard Sturm-Liouville theory, and for the pathological modes we have difficulty in showing neighbourhood instability.
+If the intersection of sets $\{U(y)|y\in \Omega_+ \}$ and $\{U(y)|y\in \Omega_- \}$ is non-empty, the summation in (\ref{phasei}) may cancel, and hence a singular mode may exist (thus for Class (i) there are no singular modes).
+For the singular modes we cannot use the standard Sturm-Liouville theory to be used in sections 6.3 and 6.4, and for the pathological modes we have difficulty in showing neighbourhood instability.